TheLizzard/lizzzard/README.md

 * dict/set/bool (requires object model - will be implemented inside lizzzard)
 * short-circuit evaluation for `and` and `or`
 * error messages inside the interpreter
-* break/continue statements have no effect on semantic analyser
+* variable capture for func/proc/partial (still thinking about it)

 # Missing from interpreter (can be implemented later on)
 * yield (still thinking about it)
 * with/raise (still thinking about it)
 * arbitrary size int (requires object model)
 * comprehension (needs to be implemented in the parser)
-* variable capture for func/proc/partial (still thinking about it)

 # Interpreter speed improvements
 * a bytecode optimiser should be able to cut the number of instructions by ~15% but the speed increase might be negligible